furkhan07/ToDoList/README.md

 Clone or download repo
 NodeJS / NPM / Yarn should be installed in your PC

-Open terminal or Git for Windows (Git Bash)
+Open terminal or Git for Windows (Git Bash) or VS Code

 Run these commands:

 ### Install Dependencies